 Add Plugin

-ID Plugin Type State Poll Interval cloud-native Native Started 30
+ID Plugin Type State Poll Interval

+cloud-native Native Started 30

-6.4.2 Creating a Plugin
+6.5.2 Creating a Plugin

 To create a plugin, go to the Plugin List page and click Add Plugin.
-The ID and Plugin Type are required fields.
-See the PluginInstance API for more information on the fields.
+First, a Plugin Type must be selected to continue to actually create the plugin.